margauxcleo/tpGitMusic/README.md

 # A mulatto, an albino, a mosquito, my libido
 # A denial, a denial, a denial, a denial, a denial
 # A denial, a denial, a denial, a denial

+# Georgia on my mind - Ray Charles

+# Georgia, Georgia
+# The whole day through (the whole day through)
+# Just an old sweet song
+# Keeps Georgia on my mind (Georgia on my mind)